 - Carry a clean mask in case you have to be close to others.

 - Avoid touching common surfaces as much as possible.

-But if you do take a cruise, follow these guidelines when you return:
+If you do take a cruise, follow these guidelines when you return:

 - No matter your vaccination status, get a COVID-19 test 3 to 5 days after your return.

-- If you test positive, isolate yourself.
+- If you test positive, follow the instructions above.

 Before you take a cruise, check with your state and local health agencies for guidelines.
 Also look into the CDC guidelines for your destination.

-No matter which mode of transport you take, carry a mask in case you find yourself in a crowded place.
+No matter which mode of transportation you take, carry a mask in case you find yourself in a crowded place.
 Avoid touching common surfaces as much as you can.
 Use hand sanitizer before and after travel, and wash your hands with soap and water when you reach your destination.

 For gatherings with family and friends, the first step is learning their vaccination status if you can.
 Those who are unvaccinated or who have weakened immune systems have a much higher risk of getting COVID-19 and of having the most serious symptoms.
 They're also more likely to pass the infection to others.